rebelclause/appsnappr/README.md

 `docker-compose up`

-Check the starter host `127.0.0.1` maps to a secure port `443' when trying to access using port 80, and port 443, and that a self-signed certificate warning is issued by your browser.
+Check the starter host `appsnappr` redirects to TLS using secure port 443 when trying to access `appsnappr.com` in the browser.
+As is the case with self-signed certificates, a warning is issued by the browser.

-Choosing to advance here, by accepting the certificate as valid, should be followed by arrival at a simple endpoint 'Hello, World'.
+Choose advanced and follow the instructions, accepting the certificate as valid.
+Next, the simple endpoint 'Hello, World' should load.

+In this development mode, if you did not use the `-d flag` to `docker-compose up`, you can watch the each service's output in the terminal.
+The Python project will reload the `site` service if you make changes to the files in the project folder.
+The production site copies all files necessary into the container, so reloads don't happen.
+This feature is also recommended to be switched off with your choice of server workers, ie. uvicorn or gunicorn.
+There will still be files in the virtual environment directory but they can no longer be changed during runtime unless you enter a container and change them, a move which does not persist if you happen to rebuild the container in question.
+Your CI pipeline may help you with versioning, so your task might be configured to delete project files from the server once the container is built.
+Practices vary, so you might want to check around.

---- Note: spaces only between services listed following `up`, `down`, `build` or `restart`): ---
+--- Note: spaces only between services listed following `up`, `down`, `build` or `restart`, but Docker will tell you that ---

 ## Build one, multiple or all service(s):